scouts: 2023 summary

 I went over the entire manuscript to see how everything lined up in the page layout (when we turned it in, it was one huge google doc with no page breaks) – Andrew, the BCC layout guy, nailed it.
 It is so beautiful.
 While I was reviewing it, I had the distinct thought (which I cherish – haha if you understand the reference) that we did it.
 We did what Heavenly Father and Heavenly Mother wanted us to do.
 This is it.

-There were missed things here and there – not a big deal and easy to fix, but we had a punch list and the updated PDF emailed back and forth for about two weeks.
+There were missed things here and there – not a big deal and easy to fix, and we had a punch list and the updated PDF emailed back and forth for about two weeks.
 I was also finishing a Richard Ostler manuscript – Listen, Learn & Love 3 – at the exact same time.
 So my family didn’t see much of me in the second half of March.
 That didn’t make them very happy, but fortunately, book projects go in waves.
 There’s a lot of downtime, and the “tie yourself to a chair and work like crazy on the computer” push is a few weeks at the most.
 Most of the time creating a book is at a much more manageable pace.

-April 10, 2023: uploaded to amazon!
+April 10, 2023: uploaded to Amazon!
 We should have had a link three to five days later.
 We did not.
 We hit refresh on our Amazon app A LOT over the next couple of weeks.
 But nothing.

 We finally heard after a couple of weeks that our mini size is not standard, so it takes Amazon a lot longer to do their thing of creating a hard copy book.
 So we just had to wait.